Jul 17, 2023

 You might need additional medical interventions at the hospital, depending on your clinical state and its severity, like:

-vasopressors (medications to support blood pressure), mechanical breathing during dialysis.
+Vasopressors (medications to support blood pressure), mechanical breathing during dialysis.

 Also Read: Mitochondrial DNA and Replication